Future of internal combustion engines and EVs in India 2030

 Will Mileage Still Matter in 2030?
 The Role of Fuel Additives in the Future of Cars

 Mileage has always been a big consideration for vehicle buyers in India and around the world.
 Mileage influences fuel costs, the degree of impact on the environment, and performance.
-Now, with rapid advancements in automobile technology, alternate fuels, and eco-friendly initiatives, mileage is changing as an important consideration for buyers but mileage is not going away quickly.
+Now, with rapid advancements in automobile technology, alternate fuels, and eco-friendly initiatives, mileage is evolving, but it’s not going away.

 Why Mileage Has Always Mattered

 Mileage, or fuel efficiency, is defined as how far a vehicle will travel on a certain amount of fuel.
 Originally, you would compare 'mileage' directly to cost of fuel, but in India today, petrol and diesel are among the highest in the world compared to average income.
-That being said, mileage is one of the most important variables for families and daily commuters because the worse the mileage, the more money out of pocket expenses!
+That being said, mileage is one of the most important variables for families and daily commuters because lower mileage directly increases fuel expenses for daily commuters and families.

 However, with electric vehicles reaching a tipping point, many wonder whether mileage will matter in a decade.